Wulfenite: Coloration

-Pure wulfenite is colorless, but most all samples display colors ranging from a creamy yellow to a sharp, intense red.
+Pure wulfenite is colorless, but most samples display colors ranging from a creamy yellow to a sharp, intense red.
 Some samples even display blues, browns, and blacks.
 The yellow and red coloration of wulfenites is caused by small traces of chromium.
 Others have suggested that while the lead adds little colors, perhaps the molybdate contributes to wulfenite’s yellow color.

 More recent studies suggest that though the source of strong coloration is the presence of extrinsic impurities, the nonstoichiometry in both cationic and anionic sublattices also plays a major role in the coloration of the crystals.
 Tyagi et al. (2010) found that a reason for coloration in wulfenite is extrinsic impurity, as they were able to grow crystals displaying red, green, and various shades of yellow simply through changing the purity of the starting charges.
 They also posited that the presence of Pb^{3+} is not the cause of coloration.
 Because the crystals they grew in an Ar ambient are light yellow in color, they suggest that the interstitial oxygen concentration may be another cause in the coloration of wulfenite.
 Tyagi et al. note, however, the Mo is in a lower valence state when in Ar ambient, meaning it is Mo^{5+} rather than Mo^{6+}.
 This suggests that the concentration of Mo^{5+} sites is also a cause of the coloration.

 Talla et al. (2013) posits that trace amounts of chromium do in fact play a role in determining the coloration of wulfenite.
 Here, the CrO_{4}^{2-} anion group substitutes for the MoO_{4}^{2-} group in the tetrahedral position.
 They found that as little as 0.002 atoms per formula unit (apfu) of Cr^{6+} substituting for Mo^{6+} is adequate to result in an orange-hued specimen.
 Cr^{6+} apfu values of 0.01 were able to result in a red color.
 Talla et al. went on to emphasize that the colors result from a change of absorption intensity rather than a change of spectral position.